 - For the final layer of your box, I like to use shredded paper, bubble wrap, or tissue paper.
 This will help keep the cookies snug in their place.

-- Pack the box inside a large cardboard box with about two inches of space all around and fill in the empty space with bubble wrap, as this provides just another layer of protection for your cookies.
+- Pack the box inside a large cardboard box with about two inches of space all around it.
+Fill in the empty space with bubble wrap, as this provides just another layer of protection for your cookies.

 - Seal the box well with tape and then write FRAGILE all over the box.
 No seriously like all over the box, and in BOLD letters.